TuanTran2025/ETL/README.md

 - Table from Website: City development index

 ### 3.2.
 Clean data
-- Fix data types: Converting the data types of related columns into properly ones, for examples: \
+- Fix data types: Due to optimizing the memory and processing time, it is necessary to converting the data types of related columns into properly ones, for instance: \
       * String type for full_name and experience columns. \
       * Category type for columns of gender, city, enrolled_university, education_level, major_discipline, etc.
 - Fill missing values: